Faerbit/flending/Readme.md

 # Start private blockchain (leave it running in the background)
 ./scripts/start_private_net.sh

-# Deploying smart contract and uploading frontend to swarm
+# Deploying smart contract and upload frontend to swarm
 make
 ```